 Chau Chavez, Corporate Controller

-Raphael Kim, Product Manager, and Cofounder
+Raphael Kim, Director of Product Management, and Cofounder

 Raphael Kim started his career at the founding of Comprehend Systems, as a full-stack engineer creating web applications for visualizing and monitoring clinical data for pharmaceutical companies.
 Raphael’s work helped Comprehend grow to ~80 employees, receiving rounds of funding from Sequoia Capital and Lightspeed Venture Partners.